ROCm/HIP/docs/markdown/hip_faq.md

 One symptom of this problem is the message "error: 'unknown error'(11) at square.hipref.cpp:56".
 This can occur if you have a CUDA installation on an AMD platform, and HIP incorrectly detects the platform as nvcc.
 HIP may be able to compile the application using the nvcc tool-chain, but will generate this error at runtime since the platform does not have a CUDA device.
 The fix is to set HIP_PLATFORM=hcc and rebuild the issue.

 If you see issues related to incorrect platform detection, please file an issue with the GitHub issue tracker so we can improve HIP's platform detection logic.

+### [Can I install both CUDA SDK and HCC on same machine?]<a name="Q100"></a>
+Yes.
+You can use HIP_PLATFORM to choose which path hipcc targets.
+This configuration can be useful when using HIP to develop an application which is portable to both AMD and NVIDIA.